V2I-Calib: A Novel Calibration Approach for Collaborative Vehicle and Infrastructure LiDAR Systems: EXPERIMENT

 \subsection{Datasets}

 In this study, we conducted experimental validation using the DAIR-V2X dataset\cite{dairv2xCVPR2023}, which encompasses a wealth of data collected from Vehicle-Infrastructure Cooperative Autonomous Driving (VICAD) scenarios, including vehicular and infrastructural LiDAR data along with their 3D box annotations.
 The specifications of the vehicular and roadside LiDAR systems are presented in Table \ref{tab:lidar_specs}.

-To enhance the assessment of our method's effectiveness across varied scenarios, we have instituted a data difficulty categorization.
-While conventional perception datasets like KITTI have established a difficulty rating based on factors such as the count, dimensions, and levels of occlusion or truncation of objects, similar frameworks for calibration tasks within publicly available datasets are notably absent.
-Mindful of scenario classifications in extant literature and the absence of established difficulty metrics for calibration, we have methodically classified the DAIR-V2X dataset into distinct levels of difficulty, making the criteria and associated experimental code readily accessible.

-Our approach to defining data difficulty draws from the established logic used in perception tasks, factoring in the intricacy of the environment, the spatial relation between vehicles and infrastructure, and the presence of shared objects within the scene.
-For instance, we utilized categories from the KITTI dataset\cite{kittiCVPR2012}—such as object count, size, and states of occlusion or truncation—as a basis to evaluate their influence on the calibration process for LiDAR systems between vehicles and infrastructure.
-It's important to note that we also accounted for the effect of relative positioning within vehicular-roadside scenarios and the possibility of missing shared objects in counter scenarios, highlighting that a shared zone in point clouds can enable the gathering of required shared objects by broadening the detection range, albeit potentially at the expense of increased detection time.
+The outcomes of the experimental scenarios are illustrated in Figure \ref{fig:testresult}.